d3ska/d3ska.github.io/_posts/2022-10-12-concurrency-and-parallelism.md

 #### Clock speed

 There is also thing called clock speed of processor, e.g. 2.6-Ghz.
-It means that each core in processor can run with speed of 2.6-Ghz, which basically mean that each core  can run 2.6 billion instructions in a second.
+So each core in processor can run with speed of 2.6-Ghz, which basically mean that each core  can run 2.6 billion instructions in a second.